matthewnewell/matthewnewell.github.io/_posts/2014-08-21-has_many_through.md

 patient_sue = Patient.create!(name: "Sue the Patient")
 {% endhighlight ruby%}

-Everything gets glued together in the appointments table with the physician and patient record id.
-Remember the Appointments_Controllers strong parameters?.
-Lets check our ids.
+Appointments establish the association with the physician_id and patient_id.
+Check out the ids.

 {% highlight ruby %}
 dr_fred.id  #=>1